gsunvecna/vipr_mat_peptide/vipr_mat_peptide_readme.txt

 V1.3.1, Jan 2016
 1. Added Zika virus (64320), Bagaza virus (64290), and Kedougou virus (64311).
 The reference mat_peptide
 annotation was obtain from Arch Virol 2007, 152, 687-696.
-2. Changed name to vipr_mat_peptide, so that it makes more sense.
+2. Changed name to vipr_mat_peptide.

 V1.3.0
 1. Re-structured the program.